SofaPirate/Massage/README.md

 `MassageParser ()`: Constructor.

-`parse (int data, callbackFunction callback)` : Reads one element of serial port, flushing previous message if needed.
-Returns true iff new message has arrived.
-Optional callback function will be called if new message has arrived.
+`parse (int data, optional callbackFunction callback)` : processes one byte of data, flushing any previous completed message if needed.
+Returns true if a new message has arrived.
+Optional callback function will be called if a new message has arrived.

+`parseStream (Stream* stream, optional callbackFunction callback)` : processes all the available bytes in a stream (Serial, UDP, etc), flushing any previous completed message if needed.
+Returns true if a new message has arrived.
+Optional callback function will be called if a new message has arrived.

 `fullMatch (const char *address)` : Return true if current message matches "address".

 `dispatch (const char *address, callbackFunction callback)` : If current message matches "address", calls function "callback" and returns true.

-`nextByte ()` : Returns next byte in the parsed massage.
+`nextByte ()` : Returns the next byte in the parsed massage.

-`nextFloat()` : Returns next float in the parsed massage.
+`nextFloat()` : Returns the next float in the parsed massage.

-`nextInt ()` : Returns next int in the parsed massage.
+`nextInt ()` : Returns the next int in the parsed massage.

-`nextLong()` : Returns next long in the parsed massage.
+`nextLong()` : Returns the next long in the parsed massage.

 MassagePacker
 -------------